herrxyz/train-data--kvv--LCD-pi-python/README.md

 data is collected from live.kvv.de via json

-to do: get road works / disruption / changes of train route from kvv to do: turn LCD complete off when away
+to do: get road works / disruption / changes of train route from kvv

-to get it work: install python with json, urllib2, Adafruit_CharLCD and RPi.GPIO libraries and make empty file "ping.txt" in same folder with r/w access
+to get it work: install python with json, urllib2, Adafruit_CharLCD, Adafruit_MCP230xx libraries and create folder /var/tmpram